 Venue: DIHS, Clinical Skills Centre, Ninewells Hospital, Dundee

 With increasing use of simulation base training for surgeons, it is important to ensure that all surgeons delivering simulation training are appropriately trained.
-In this one-day online course from the Scottish Surgical Simulation Collaborative (RCSEd & RCPSG), participants will explore theory and practical tips for using simulation in surgical training.
+In this one-day course from the Scottish Surgical Simulation Collaborative (RCSEd & RCPSG), participants will explore theory and practical tips for using simulation in surgical training.
 It will be particularly useful for those running local skills clubs, monthly teaching day, boot camp or other courses within the Scottish IST pilot, but applicable in many other settings.

 This Course is Suitable for all involved in surgical training,